 - The Rehabilitation Act of 1973, as amended.

 - The Age Discrimination in Employment Act of 1967, as amended.

 Equal Pay Act of 1963

-A group identified on the basis of religion, color, or national origin.
+A group of people who share a common religion, color, or national origin.
+Irish-Americans,

 Executive Orders 11246, 11375, and 12086

 These orders require federal contractors with contracts of $10,000 or more to agree